We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Accessing an annual dental check

-Tamariki should be enrolled with the COHS soon after birth and are usually first examined by a dental or oral health therapist between one year and two years of age.
-It's important to ensure tamariki are engaged in this service early to help establish healthy dental habits.
-Make sure you provide the caregiver with support if tamariki are anxious about visits to the dentist or oral health therapist.
-School-aged tamariki usually receive publicly funded dental care from private dentists contracted by DHBs for this service.
+All tamariki and rangatahi under the age of 18 years are eligible to access the Community Oral Health Service (COHS) for standard annual dental checks.
+Tamariki and rangatahi should be enrolled with the COHS soon after birth and are usually first examined by a dental or oral health therapist between 1 year and 2 years of age.
+It's important to ensure tamariki and rangatahi are engaged in this service early to help establish healthy dental habits.

 Phone: 0800 TALK TEETH or 0800 825 583

-Engaging tamariki about their health information
+Engaging tamariki and rangatahi about their health information

-Uphold the mana of te tamaiti by engaging with them about their health needs and when sharing their health information.
-Support te tamaiti to express their views and actively participate in identifying any health needs they have and supports they may need.
-This includes enabling and supporting te tamaiti to make choices about treatment or intervention in their health – this is especially important for tamariki considering matters like puberty blockers or other medical interventions that impact on te tamaiti.
+Uphold the mana of te tamaiti or rangatahi by engaging with them about their health needs and when sharing their health information.
+Support te tamaiti or rangatahi to express their views and actively participate in identifying any health needs they have and supports they may need.
+This includes enabling and supporting te tamaiti or rangatahi to make choices about treatment or intervention in their health.
 If te tamaiti needs additional support and assistance to participate, consider how we can provide this.

-Consider the cultural values and beliefs of te tamaiti and how they influence their understanding of health needs and supports.
+Consider the cultural values and beliefs of te tamaiti or rangatahi and how they influence their understanding of health needs and supports.

-• health practitioners who are working with tamariki
+• health practitioners who are working with tamariki and rangatahi

-• trusted New Zealand based internet sources, such as Aunty Dee, the Lowdown and patient portals.
+• trusted New Zealand-based internet sources, such as Aunty Dee, the Lowdown and patient portals.

 Patient portals – a guide for patients | Healthify